rishabh129/EliteHospitality-Hub/README.md

 - Launch the application and navigate through the welcome screen and main menu.
 - Add, update, and delete guest details.
 - Generate billing receipts for guests.

+## Contributing

+- Contributions are welcome!
+If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.

+## Acknowledgments

+- Thanks to contributors who have contributed to this project.
+- Special thanks to the Python and MySQL communities.